Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics: Abstract

 \section{Abstract}

-Remarkable progress in the development of Deep Learning Weather Prediction (DLWP) models positions them to become competitive with traditional numerical weather prediction (NWP) models.
-Indeed, a wide number of DLWP architectures---based on various backbones, including U-Net, Transformer, Graph Neural Network (GNN), and Fourier Neural Operator (FNO)---have demonstrated their potential at forecasting atmospheric states.
+A large number of Deep Learning Weather Prediction (DLWP) architectures---based on various backbones, including U-Net, Transformer, Graph Neural Network, and Fourier Neural Operator (FNO)---have demonstrated their potential at forecasting atmospheric states.
 However, due to differences in training protocols, forecast horizons, and data choices, it remains unclear which (if any) of these methods and architectures are most suitable for weather forecasting and for future model development.
 Here, we step back and provide a detailed empirical analysis, under controlled conditions, comparing and contrasting the most prominent DLWP models, along with their backbones.
 We accomplish this by predicting synthetic two-dimensional incompressible Navier-Stokes and real-world global weather dynamics.
-In terms of accuracy, memory consumption, and runtime, our results illustrate various tradeoffs.
-For example, on synthetic data, we observe favorable performance of FNO; and on the real-world WeatherBench dataset, our results demonstrate the suitability of ConvLSTM and SwinTransformer for short-to-mid-ranged forecasts.
-For long-ranged weather rollouts of up to 365 days, we observe superior stability and physical soundness in architectures that formulate a spherical data representation, i.e., GraphCast and Spherical FNO.
-In addition, we observe that all of these model backbones ``saturate,'' i.e., none of them exhibit so-called neural scaling, which highlights an important direction for future work on these and related models.
+On synthetic data, we observe favorable performance of FNO, while on the real-world WeatherBench dataset, our results demonstrate the suitability of ConvLSTM and SwinTransformer for short-to-mid-ranged forecasts.
+For long-ranged weather rollouts of up to 50 years, we observe superior stability and physical soundness in architectures that formulate a spherical data representation, i.e., GraphCast and Spherical FNO.
 The code is available at \url{https://github.com/amazon-science/dlwp-benchmark}.